chrisgrieser/nvim-scissors/README.md

 > `vim.fn.stdpath("config")` returns the path to your nvim config.

 ## Note on JSON-formatting
 This plugin writes JSON files via `vim.encode.json`.
-This method minifies the JSON before writing, the file in minified form, and also does not have a deterministic order of dictionary keys.
-That means that the JSON file can have a different order of keys before and after updating it via `nvim-scissors`.
+This method saves the file in minified form, and does not have a deterministic order of dictionary keys.

 Both, minification, and unstable key order, are of course problem if you version-control your snippet collection.
 To solve this problem, `nvim-scissors`